-The Uganda petition quoted above shows how petitioners could interweave moral and religious motifs with a concern for upholding Britain's economic interests and imperial power.
-While religious causes and communities fuelled a sustained expansion of parliamentary petitioning from the 1820s, they built upon - and, sometimes, overlapped with - an older tradition of discrete communities of economic interest raising petitions in a trial of strength to decide national policy and shape specific legislation.
-By the 1780s, particular colonies and colonial interests, especially the West Indians, had honed petitioning as part of a broader lobbying strategy.
-Across our period, multiplying numbers of Chambers of Commerce combined parliamentary petitioning with extensive use of ministerial deputations, not systematically counted in official statistics, on questions of international trade, imperial
+The Uganda petitions quoted above show how petitioners could interweave moral and religious motifs with a concern for upholding Britain's economic interests and imperial power.
+While religious causes and communities fueled a sustained expansion of parliamentary petitioning from the 1820s, they built upon-and sometimes overlapped with-an older tradition of discrete communities of economic interest raising petitions in a trial of strength to decide national policy and shape specific legislation.48 By the 1780s, particular colonies and colonial interests, especially the West Indians, had honed petitioning as part of a broader lobbying strategy.49 Across our period, increasing numbers of Chambers of Commerce combined parliamentary petitioning with extensive use of ministerial deputations, not systematically counted in official statistics, on questions of international trade, imperial expansion, and colonial government.50 In many cases, it is clear why petitioners expressed local interests in distant colonies.
+The Chamber of Commerce for Manchester, the heart of the textile trade, repeatedly memorialized the East India Company and later the India Office about cotton supplies and duties upon them.51 In 1884, the Barrow-in-Furness Chamber of Commerce petitioned in favor of the development of India's railways; the interest of the town and the chamber's president, Sir James Ramsden, in iron, steel, and shipbuilding perhaps pointed to the sorts of development they envisaged.52 In such cases, petitioners placed their faith in their status and the sympathetic reception of members of Parliament and ministers rather than numbers of signatures.